rmuif/web/README.md

-RMUIF is short for [React](https://reactjs.org), [Material-UI](https://material-ui.com), and [Firebase](https://firebase.google.com); the three musketeers that make up this app.
-With Create React App at its core, you can expect the same tooling.
-It is essentially a supercharged version of CRA with all the bells and whistles.
+RMUIF is short for [React](https://reactjs.org), [Material-UI](https://material-ui.com), and [Firebase](https://firebase.google.com), the three musketeers that make up this template.
+With [Create React App](https://create-react-app.dev) at its core, you can expect the same tooling.
+It is essentially a supercharged version of CRA, with all the bells and whistles.

 ## Features